Seismic retrofit: Techniques

 Common seismic retrofitting techniques fall into several categories:

-One of many "earthquake bolts" found throughout period houses in the city of Charleston subsequent to the Charleston earthquake of 1886.
-They could be tightened and loosened to support the house without having to otherwise demolish the house due to instability.
-The bolts were directly loosely connected to the supporting frame of the house.

 External post-tensioning

 The use of external post-tensioning for new structural systems have been developed in the past decade.
 Under the PRESS (Precast Seismic Structural Systems), a large-scale U.S./Japan joint research program, unbonded post-tensioning high strength steel tendons have been used to achieve a moment-resisting system that has self-centering capacity.

 An extension of the same idea for seismic retrofitting has been experimentally tested for seismic retrofit of California bridges under a Caltrans research project and for seismic retrofit of non-ductile reinforced concrete frames.
 Pre-stressing can increase the capacity of structural elements such as beam, column and beam-column joints.
 External pre-stressing has been used for structural upgrade for gravity/live loading since the 1970s.

 Base isolators

 Base isolation is a collection of structural elements of a building that should substantially decouple the building's structure from the shaking ground thus protecting the building's integrity and enhancing its seismic performance.
 This earthquake engineering technology, which is a kind of seismic vibration control, can be applied both to a newly designed building and to seismic upgrading of existing structures.

 Normally, excavations are made around the building and the building is separated from the foundations.
 Steel or reinforced concrete beams replace the connections to the foundations, while under these, the isolating pads, or base isolators, replace the material removed.
 While the base isolation tends to restrict transmission of the ground motion to the building, it also keeps the building positioned properly over the foundation.
 Careful attention to detail is required where the building interfaces with the ground, especially at entrances, stairways and ramps, to ensure sufficient relative motion of those structural elements.